 More than 50 years ago, a group of visionary medical pioneers recognized the need for doctors in West Virginia’s rural communities.
 WVSOM was founded as the private Greenbrier College of Osteopathic Medicine in 1972 by four osteopathic physicians — Carlton G. Apgar, D.O., O.J.
 Bailes, D.O., Donald C. Newell Sr., D.O., Frank Wallington, D.O. — under the leadership of Roland Sharp, D.O., the school’s first president, and with assistance from members of the West Virginia Society of Osteopathic Medicine.

-In the early 1970s, Lewisburg was selected as the future site of the osteopathic medical school.
-Lewisburg was chosen by virtue of its central location in the Appalachian region, its rural setting, and the availability of the former Greenbrier Military School (GMS), a historic facility that had just ceased operation.
+Lewisburg, in Greenbrier County, W.Va., was selected as the site of the osteopathic medical school for its central location in the Appalachian region, its rural setting and the availability of a 43-acre campus that formerly housed the historic Greenbrier Military School.
+Lewisburg remains one the nation’s smallest medical school communities.

 Renovation of the Greenbrier Military School complex continued for two years before the school opened and accepted its first class of 36 osteopathic medical students in 1974.
 At the time, the campus consisted of three buildings.
 In January 1976, the Greenbrier College of Osteopathic Medicine was brought into the state system of higher education and was renamed the West Virginia School of Osteopathic Medicine.